Skip to main content

 Open the Elements panel

-Click the Elements button at the bottom left of the prompt box in any supported workflow.
+Click the Elements button at the bottom left of the prompt box from either Reference Image to video, Reference Video or Edit Video.

 2